 - Evaluation & Reporting

-According to our HIE presidential decree, we are tasked with assisting the secondary sector in the government education system to upgrade the teaching of English in state schools.
+According to our HIE presidential decree, is tasked with assisting the secondary sector in the government education system to upgrade the teaching of English in state schools.
 At present, we are engaging with the Ecole Normale Superieur where 30 plus first year teacher trainees are being given support on a weekly basis in modern teaching techniques.

 Our involvement with C3I Air Traffic Control has been ongoing since before the Institute opened its doors.
 Air Traffic Controllers all around the world communicate through the medium of English added to which there is specialized language that has to learned called Phraseology – this is the language used between pilots and the control tower.
 The international standard that all controllers are measured against is ICAO Level 4.
 HIE staff are seconded to ATC premises to train their personnel to achieve this standard.
 C3I have recently moved to a state of the art, purpose-built facility at Oumtounsy.